-Staff that refuse testing on case-by-case biases.
-Testing is a requirement employment and refusal of testing can be taken as a staff member's resignation.
-Residents have the right to refuse the test and will be educated on the importance of testing.
-If a resident continues to refuse it will be documented in resident's medical record.
+Staff that refuse testing on a case-by-case basis.
+Testing is a requirement of employment and refusal of testing may be taken as an employee's voluntary resignation.
+Residents have the right to refuse testing and will be educated on the importance of testing.
+Refusal and continued refusals by a resident will be documented in the resident's medical record.

-17. DESCRIBE THE PLAN TO COHORT OR ISOLATE RESIDENTS DIAGNOSED WITH COVID-19 IN ACCORDANCE WITH PA-HAN-509 PURSUANT TO SECITON 1 OF THE INTERIM GUIDANCE FOR SKILLED NURSING FACILITIES DURING COVID-19.
+17. DESCRIBE THE PLAN TO COHORT OR ISOLATE RESIDENTS DIAGNOSED WITH COVID-19 IN ACCORDANCE WITH PA-HAN-509 PURSUANT TO SECTION 1 OF THE INTERIM GUIDANCE FOR SKILLED NURSING FACILITIES DURING COVID-19.